 In March 1999, the Africa Center was formally established.

-The Center’s first event was its Senior Leaders Seminar, held in Dakar, Senegal, in May 1999.
-The Dakar seminar brought together 115 senior-level civilians, flag-level military officers, and representatives of civil society from Africa, Europe and the United States for two weeks of intense academic work.
+The Center’s first event was a Senior Leaders Seminar, held in Dakar, Senegal, in May 1999.
+The program brought together 115 senior-level civilian government officials, flag-level military officers, and representatives of civil society from Africa, Europe, and the United States for two weeks of intense academic work.
 Fifty African nations were represented.

 In subsequent years, other programs were added to the Africa Center’s curricula on topics such as regional security cooperation, conflict management, health and security, energy and security, and counterterrorism.
 These programs adopted an interactive, seminar-style educational model where participants were recognized for their rich practical experience, which was infused with empirical analysis and framing by Africa Center experts based on security trends on the continent.